 Pre-existing hypocalcemia must be corrected prior to initiating therapy with XGEVA®.
 XGEVA® can cause severe symptomatic hypocalcemia, and fatal cases have been reported.
 Monitor calcium levels, especially in the first weeks of initiating therapy, and administer calcium, magnesium, and vitamin D as necessary.
-Monitor levels more frequently when XGEVA® is administered with other drugs that can also lower calcium levels.
+Concomitant use of calcimimetics and other drugs that can lower calcium levels may worsen hypocalcemia risk and serum calcium should be closely monitored.
 Advise patients to contact a healthcare professional for symptoms of hypocalcemia.

 An increased risk of hypocalcemia has been observed in clinical trials of patients with increasing renal dysfunction, most commonly with severe dysfunction (creatinine clearance less than 30 mL/minute and/or on dialysis), and with inadequate/no calcium supplementation.
 Monitor calcium levels and calcium and vitamin D intake.